ado-san/gatsby-starter-netlify-cms/src/pages/blog/2019-04-12-g1-new-crypto-sensation-no-a-free-and-eco-friendly-system-to-create-money.md

 ---
 templateKey: blog-post
-title: >-
-  G1, new crypto sensation ?
-No, a free and eco-friendly system to create money :)
+title: 'G1 (June) : a free and eco-friendly crypto-money :) '
 date: 2019-04-12T09:23:04.840Z
 description: >-
   Where all crypto money are burning a lot of energy to exist, another way of